jimmanuel/RunStats.NodeJS/README.md

 # TODOs
 ### Standard Priority
-- replace the Internet Gateway with a Nat Gateway
+- replace the Internet Gateway with a Nat Gateway (make private subnets)
 - replace the React frontend with an Angular frontend
 - update DB Lambdas to not have passwords in the env vars
 - sanity check and untangle the configuration